mahdaleni/Pain-Management-Tracker/README.md

 # Running the App
 Download all files, and open the index.html file in a modern browser (firefox, chrome, Edge).

-It should be fairly self explanitory from there.
+It should be fairly self explanatory from there.

+Please note there are a number of things that are not working at this stage.

+Inputing points into the chart works...
+And thats about it.